Benex254/FastAnime/README.md

 # --- or ---
 fastanime downloads -t <intRange(-1,100)>

+# to watch a specific title
+# be sure to get the completions for the best experience
+fastanime downloads --title <title>

 # to get the path to the downloads folder set
 fastanime downloads --path
 # useful when you want to use the value for other programs